RocketCommunicationsInc/astro-uxds/_content/components/tabs.md

 ::: compliance

-- X.X.X Tabs shall be arranged in a single row.
+- 5.17.1 Tabs shall be arranged in a single row.
-- X.X.X Tabs shall use title-style capitalization.
+- 5.17.2 Tabs shall use title-style capitalization.

 :::